tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

 ### Handles

 1. `java.lang.invoke` package special treatment by JVM
-   - signature polymorphism — for some methods in `MethodHandle`, `VarHandle`
+   - signature polymorphism — for some methods in `MethodHandle`, `VarHandle`, see below
-   - `Constable` — for `MethodHandle`, `VarHandle` and `MethodType`
+   - `Constable` — for `MethodHandle`, `VarHandle` and `MethodType`, see below
    - `invokedynamic` instruction — makes use of bootstrap `MethodHandle` constants to dynamically resolve `CallSite` objects for custom method invocation behavior
    - `ldc` instruction — makes use of bootstrap `MethodHandle` constants to dynamically resolve custom constant values

-1. signature polymorphism
+1. signature polymorphism — for example, methods of other signatures can be invoked from `MethodHandle.invoke(Object... args)`
-   - signature polymorphism at compile and runtime
+   - signature polymorphism method calls at compile and runtime
      - compile — the Java compiler emits an `invokevirtual` instruction with the given symbolic type descriptor against the named method as usual, but the symbolic type descriptor is derived from the actual argument and return types, not from the method declaration
+       ```java
+       (int) mh.invoke(7);
+       // compiles to
+       // 23: invokevirtual #8                  // Method java/lang/invoke/MethodHandle.invoke:(I)I
+       ```
+       ```java
+       mh.invoke(7);
+       // compiles to
+       // 24: invokevirtual #10                 // Method java/lang/invoke/MethodHandle.invoke:(D)Ljava/lang/Object;
+       ```
+     - at runtime
+       - link if the first time — as usual `invokevirtual`, but the JVM will successfully link any such call, regardless of its symbolic type descriptor
+       - invocation check — see below
-     - at runtime — the JVM will successfully link any such call, regardless of its symbolic type descriptor.
-After type matching, a call to `invokeExact` directly and immediately invoke the method handle's underlying method (or other behavior, as the case may be).
+       - invoke — optionally adjust types, then invoke the method handle's underlying method (or other behavior, as the case may be)
-   - invocation check
+   - invocation check — `NoSuchMethodException`, `IllegalAccessException`
-     - symbolic type descriptor check — the caller's one is matched against the one assigned when the method handle is created, after `invokevirtual` is linked
+     - symbolic type descriptor check — the caller's one is matched against the one assigned when the method handle is created after `invokevirtual` is linked; `NoSuchMethodException` upon failure
-     - access check — performed when the method handle is created; if `ldc`, access checking is performed as part of linking; methods like `asType` are not access checked
+     - access check — performed when the method handle is created; if `ldc`, access checking is performed as part of linking; `IllegalAccessException` upon failure

-1. `interface java.lang.constant.Constable` — immediate constant support by JVM bytecode format
+1. `interface java.lang.constant.Constable` — immediate constant support by JVM bytecode format for `MethodHandle`, `VarHandle` and `MethodType`
    - `CONSTANT_MethodHandle` — refers directly to an associated `CONSTANT_Methodref`, `CONSTANT_InterfaceMethodref`, or `CONSTANT_Fieldref` constant pool entry
      ```
      #29 = MethodHandle       6:#44          // REF_invokeStatic Solution.lambda$foo$0:(IILjava/lang/Integer;)Z